Audio sits in a content sweet spot.

 An engaged and growing audience

 Podcast listeners are the people who are most interested in your topic.
-It won’t be the largest audience, but it may be the most engaged.
+They develop a strong brand affinity; they often feel they know the host like they know a good friend.
 And podcast consumption is growing every year.